Estate Planning

 Wills

 Your Will is your opportunity to direct what will happen to your property after your death and to appoint a trusted Executor who will probate your Will and carry out your wishes.
-If you want, you can include in your Will instructions to your Executor regarding burial, cremation, and funeral arrangements.
-Your Will can also provide that certain beneficiaries, such as minors or disabled individuals, will receive their inheritance in trust rather than outright.
+If you have minor children, you can name a Guardian in your Will and set up a trust to care for them.

 Financial Powers of Attorney

-A durable financial Power of Attorney allows you to designate a trusted Agent to handle your financial affairs.
+A durable financial Power of Attorney allows you to designate a trusted Agent to handle your financial affairs if you are ever unable handle them yourself.
 “Durable” means that the Power of Attorney will remain in effect even if you are incapacitated in the future.
 You can choose to make your Power of Attorney effective: (i) on the date you sign it; or (ii) only after the occurrence of a specified event, such as your doctor certifying that you are no longer able to manage your own finances.

 Advance Directives for Health Care

-An Advance Directive for Health Care allows you to designate a trusted Health Care Agent to make your health care decisions if you are unable to.
-You can also specify which types of treatment you do and don’t want to receive.
-Georgia law contains a model Advance Directive for Health Care, but individuals can use a different form if they prefer.
+Georgia’s Advance Directive for Health Care is a combined Health Care Power of Attorney and Living Will.
+It allows you to designate a trusted Health Care Agent to make your health care decisions if you are unable to.
+You can also specify your wishes for end-of-life care, including what types of treatment you do and don’t want to receive.